Marie Selby Botanical Gardens

 The Marie Selby Botanical Gardens is a 15 acre botanical garden located at 900 South Palm Avenue in Sarasota, Florida.
 The Gardens are located on the grounds of the former home of Marie and William Selby.
+The Gardens acquired the Historic Spanish Point campus on May 1, 2020.

+The Marie Selby Botanical Gardens is a Smithsonian affiliate, and is accredited by the American Alliance of Museums.

 Flora

 The Gardens feature preserved collections of epiphytes, feature more than 20,000 living plants including 5,500 orchids, 3,500 bromeliads and 1,600 other plants.
 The living collection is accompanied by an herbarium, with dried and preserved specimens of tropical flora; the world's second-largest spirit collection consisting of vials of mostly orchid flowers in preservative fluids; and a library.
 More than 150 expeditions to the tropics and subtropics have contributed to these collections.
 Selby Gardens' botanists have discovered or described more than 2,000 plant species previously unknown to science.

 The Gardens maintain banyans, bamboo, live oaks, palms, mangroves, succulents, wildflowers, cycads, bromeliads, a butterfly garden, a fragrance garden, an edible garden, and a koi pond, on a site bordering Sarasota Bay.
 The interactive Ann Goldstein Children's Rainforest Garden is designed to help children develop a lifelong appreciation for rainforest plants.